GraphQL

 }

-Example of too complex query
+Example of a query which is too complex

 {